 Job Outlook in Wyoming

 Projected Job Growth

-As law offices seek to lower labor costs, the role of paralegal support staff has grown, with paralegals adopting tasks previously assigned to attorneys and greater numbers of paralegals being hired relative to attorneys.
+In May 2017, the Bureau of Labor Statistics estimated 440 paralegals and legal assistants employed in Wyoming.2 As law offices seek to lower labor costs, the role of paralegal support staff has grown, with paralegals adopting tasks previously assigned to attorneys and greater numbers of paralegals being hired relative to attorneys.
 This trend is also visible in the corporate sphere as companies expand less costly internal legal departments rather than seeking more expensive outside counsel.
-Congruent with these trends, the US Bureau of Labor Statistics has projected 17% employment growth for paralegals and legal assistants nationwide from 2012 to 2022.2 The Wyoming Department of Workforce Services has projected similarly positive growth in Wyoming paralegal jobs of 18.6% over the same period.1
+Congruent with these trends, the Bureau of Labor Statistics has projected 15% employment growth for paralegals and legal assistants nationwide from 2016 to 2026.3 Positive growth in Wyoming paralegal jobs has been projected at 10% over the same period.1

 Wyoming Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics estimated 540 paralegals and legal assistants employed in Wyoming, a notable increase over the 2011 estimate of 450 paralegals and legal assistants in the state.3 In May 2014 the US Bureau of Labor Statistics reported the average paralegal salary in Wyoming at $45,140.3 Though this is lower than the national median paralegal salary of $48,350, this may be due in part to the lower cost of living in the state.4 In addition, Wyoming paralegal salaries vary by geographic area.
-For example, Southwestern Wyoming paralegals earn an average annual salary of $53,070.4
+In May 2017, the Bureau of Labor Statistics reported the average paralegal salary in Wyoming at $50,210.3 Though this is lower than the national median paralegal salary of $53,910, this may be due in part to the lower cost of living in the state.2 In addition, Wyoming paralegal salaries vary by geographic area.
+For example, paralegals in the Northwest Wyoming nonmetropolitan area earn an average annual salary of $56,590.4

 Wyoming Paralegal Salary Info By Metro Area